Crepusculo/Notes/ComputerNetworks/0_Basic.md

 ## Computer Network
 **Computer Network**: a collection of autonomous computers interconnected by a single technology
  - Interconnected: be able to exchange information,
  - the connection could be via copper wire, fiber optics, microwaves, infrared, and communication satellites
  - Single technology:
-   - Internet is not a single network but a network of networks
+   - __Internet__ is not a single network but a network of networks
-   - World Wide Web is a distributed system that runs on top of the Internet
+   - __World Wide Web__ is a distributed system that runs on top of the Internet

 autonomous $n.$ 自主性
+interconnect $v.$ 互联
 ## The network edge
 - end systems (hosts):
     - run application programs